SeldonIO/seldon-core/docs-gb/scaling/core-autoscaling-servers.md

 2. **Lightly Loaded Server Replicas** (Experimental):

 {% hint style="warning" %}
 **Warning**: This policy is experimental and is not enabled by default.
 It can be enabled by setting `autoscaling.serverPackingEnabled` to `true` and `autoscaling.serverPackingPercentage` to a value between 0 and 100.
-This policy is still under development and might in some cases increase latencies, so it's worth testing ahead of time to observer behavior for a given setup.
+This policy is still under development and might in some cases increase latencies, so it's worth testing ahead of time to observe behavior for a given setup.
 {% endhint %}

 Using the above policy which MMS enabled, different model replicas will be hosted on potentially different server replicas and as we scale these models up and down the system can end up in a situation where the models are not consolidated to an optimized number of servers.
 For illustration, take the case of 3 Models: $$A$$, $$B$$ and $$C$$.
 We have 1 server $$S$$ with 2 replicas: $$S_1$$ and $$S_2$$ that can host these 3 models.
 Assuming that initially we have $$A$$ and $$B$$ with 1 replica and $$C$$ with 2 replicas therefore the assignment is: